koyeb/pulumi-koyeb/sdk/python/README.md

 # Koyeb Resource Provider

-The Koyeb Resource Provider lets you manage [Koyeb](http://example.com) resources.
+The [Koyeb](https://www.koyeb.com) Resource Provider for Pulumi lets you use Koyeb resources in your cloud programs.
+To use this package, please install the Pulumi CLI first.

 ## Installing